-- (a) the Issuer shall in respect of any Senior Preferred MREL Eligible Notes or any Tier 2 Notes, default for a period of 7 days in the payment of any amount that has become due and payable in accordance with the relevant terms and conditions; or - (b) an order is made or an effective resolution is passed for the liquidation (in Finnish: selvitystila) of the Issuer (except for the purpose of a merger, reconstruction or amalgamation under which any continuing entity effectively assumes the entire obligations of the Issuer under the Notes) or the Issuer is otherwise declared bankrupt (in Finnish: konkurssi) or put into liquidation (in Finnish. selvitystila), in each case, by a court or agency or supervisory authority in Finland or elsewhere having jurisdiction in respect of the same, then the Noteholder may, to the extent permitted by applicable law:
+- (a) the Issuer shall in respect of any Tier 2 Notes, default for a period of 7 days in the payment of any amount that has become due and payable in accordance with the relevant terms and conditions; or - (b) an order is made or an effective resolution is passed for the liquidation (in Finnish: selvitystila) of the Issuer (except for the purpose of a merger, reconstruction or amalgamation under which any continuing entity effectively assumes the entire obligations of the Issuer under the Notes) or the Issuer is otherwise declared bankrupt (in Finnish: konkurssi) or put into liquidation (in Finnish. selvitystila), in each case, by a court or agency or supervisory authority in Finland or elsewhere having jurisdiction in respect of the same, then the Noteholder may, to the extent permitted by applicable law:

-- (i) (in the case of (a) above) institute proceedings for the Issuer to be declared bankrupt (in Finnish: konkurssi) or put into liquidation (in Finnish: selvitystila) in each case, in Finland and not elsewhere, and prove or claim in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer; and/or - (ii) (in the case of (b) above) prove or claim in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer, whether in Finland or elsewhere and instituted by the Issuer itself or by a third party, but (in either case) the Noteholder may claim payment in respect of the Senior Preferred MREL Eligible Notes or the Tier 2 Notes only in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer.
-For the avoidance of doubt, a Noteholder may not claim payment in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes in the resolution or moratorium under the national laws implementing BRRD.
+- (i) (in the case of (a) above) institute proceedings for the Issuer to be declared bankrupt (in Finnish: konkurssi) or put into liquidation (in Finnish: selvitystila) in each case, in Finland and not elsewhere, and prove or claim in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer; and/or - (ii) (in the case of (b) above) prove or claim in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer, whether in Finland or elsewhere and instituted by the Issuer itself or by a third party, but (in either case) the Noteholder may claim payment in respect of the Tier 2 Notes only in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer.
+For the avoidance of doubt, a Noteholder may not claim payment in respect of the Tier 2 Notes in the resolution or moratorium under the national laws implementing BRRD.

-In any of the events or circumstances described in (b) above, the holder of the Senior Preferred MREL Eligible Notes or Tier 2 Notes may, by notice to the Issuer, declare such the Senior Preferred MREL Eligible Notes or

-Tier 2 Notes to be due and payable, and such Senior Preferred MREL Eligible Notes or Tier 2 Notes shall accordingly become due and payable at its prevailing outstanding amount, but subject to such Noteholder only being able to claim payment in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer.
+In any of the events or circumstances described in (b) above, the holder of the Tier 2 Notes may, by notice to the Issuer, declare such Tier 2 Notes to be due and payable, and such Tier 2 Notes shall accordingly become due and payable at its prevailing outstanding amount, but subject to such Noteholder only being able to claim payment in respect of the Tier 2 Notes in the bankruptcy (in Finnish: konkurssi) or liquidation (in Finnish: selvitystila) of the Issuer.

-The holder of any Senior Preferred MREL Eligible Notes or Tier 2 Notes may at its discretion institute such proceedings against the Issuer as it may think fit to enforce any obligation, condition, undertaking or provision binding on the Issuer under the Senior Preferred MREL Eligible Notes or Tier 2 Notes (other than, without prejudice to the above, any obligation for the payment of any principal or interest in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes) provided that the Issuer shall not by virtue of the institution of any such proceedings be obliged to pay any sum or sums sooner than the same would otherwise have been payable by it, except with the prior approval of the Stability Authority (in the case of Senior Preferred MREL Eligible Notes or the Tier 2 Notes (to the extent that such Tier 2 Notes have ceased to qualify, in whole but not in part, as tier 2 capital)) or the FIN-FSA (in the case of Tier 2 Notes).
-No remedy against the Issuer, other than as provided above shall be available to the holders of the Senior Preferred MREL Eligible Notes or Tier 2 Notes, whether for the recovery of amounts owing in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes or in respect of any breach by the Issuer of any of its obligations or undertakings with respect to the Senior Preferred MREL Eligible Notes or Tier 2 Notes.
-For the avoidance of doubt, the failure to pay any amount that has become due and payable in respect of the Senior Preferred MREL Eligible Notes or Tier 2 Notes in accordance with the applicable terms and conditions shall not constitute an event of default.
+The holder of any Tier 2 Notes may at its discretion institute such proceedings against the Issuer as it may think fit to enforce any obligation, condition, undertaking or provision binding on the Issuer under the Tier 2 Notes (other than, without prejudice to the above, any obligation for the payment of any principal or interest in respect of the Tier 2 Notes) provided that the Issuer shall not by virtue of the institution of any such proceedings be obliged to pay any sum or sums sooner than the same would otherwise have been payable by it, except with the prior approval of the FIN-FSA.
+No remedy against the Issuer, other than as provided above shall be available to the holders of the Tier 2 Notes, whether for the recovery of amounts owing in respect of the Tier 2 Notes or in respect of any breach by the Issuer of any of its obligations or undertakings with respect to the Tier 2 Notes.
+For the avoidance of doubt, the failure to pay any amount that has become due and payable in respect of the Tier 2 Notes in accordance with the applicable terms and conditions shall not constitute an event of default.